How to Decorate Glitter Eggs

 REPEAT steps 2 through 5 for each shade of glitter, and watch your eggs shimmer.

 Use edible glitter!
 If you’re eggcited to eat your eggs, make sure to use edible glitter.
+Colored sanding sugar works well as "glitter" and is less expensive than edible glitter.
 We know the glitter goes on the shell — which you don’t eat — but you should always use food-safe decorating materials.
 You can find it at various locations, such as your local mass retailer, craft store or sites, like Layer Cake Shop.

 Tip: To get a more even finish on your glitter eggs, stick a thin piece of washi tape around the circumference of each egg.
 When dipping, make sure glue and glitter cover about half of the washi tape.
 Once eggs are dry, peel off tape and enjoy!